linagora/tmail-flutter/docs/user-guide/profile.md

 - (1) Click on "Create New Identity" button
 - (2) Enter the name for the identity.
 - (3) Email: Specify the email address associated with this identity.
 You can select one email from drop-down list.
-- (4) Reply to: Specify the email address that will appear on recepient's composer when he reply to your email
+- (4) Reply to: Specify the email address that will appear on the recipient's composer when he replies to your email
-- (5) BCC: When you compose a new email wiht this identity, the emails in this field will be added to "Bcc" field of composer automatically
+- (5) BCC: When you compose a new email with this identity, the emails in this field will be added to "Bcc" field of composer automatically
 - (6) Customize the signature if needed.
-- (7) Set as default identity: When an identity is set as dedault, its settings such as signature, BCC... will be used when you compose a new email.
+- (7) Set as default identity: When an identity is set as default, its settings such as signature, BCC... will be used when you compose a new email.
 You can still change to a non default identity by selecting it in the composer.
 - (8) Click button Create to save the new identity.
-- (9) - You can include an image in signature of the identity, .eg company logo, product logo, project logo....
-The image is sent in every email, so it should be an small image (less than 16KB).
+- (9) You can include an image in signature of the identity, .eg company logo, product logo, project logo....
+The image is sent in every email, so it should be a small image (less than 16KB).

 ![Frame 8 (1)](https://github.com/linagora/tmail-flutter/assets/68209176/81057675-e258-45d6-baac-752047634fbf)